richardhuskey/asteroid_impact/src/doc/scriptjson.rst

      A list of numbers to indicate which trigger pulses inside this step trigger this reaction prompt.
 A 1 in this list would trigger the reaction prompt to appear when the game receives the first trigger pulse after starting this ``game`` or ``game-adaptive`` step.
 ``"timeout_millis"``
      How many milliseconds the prompt should remain visible and audible once it appears if the player doesn't press the key to dismiss the prompt.
+``"score_pass"``
+    Integer number of points to award (or negative to subtract) when prompt is responded to with the correct key in time.
+The score is only shown when enabled for the multicolor crystal scoring.
+Leave out this option, or specify a value of null to not add or subtract any points.
+``"score_fail"``
+    Integer number of points to award (or negative to subtract) when prompt is responded to with the incorrect key or too late.
+The score is only shown when enabled for the multicolor crystal scoring.
+Leave out this option, or specify a value of null to not add or subtract any points.
 ``"stay_visible"``
     ``false`` (default) or ``true``.
 A value of ``true`` indicates that the sound and image should continue to appear after the player presses the key corresponding to the prompt.
 ``"input_key"``